. (Given that it's a

 Sheriff: That's what I'm afraid of.
 You go first.

-- "Criminently, now I know why your momma called ya Nutsy."
+- After Nutsy tests the new gallows while the Sheriff is standing right on top of the trap: "Criminently, now I know why your momma called ya Nutsy."

 - "GET OUTTA MY CHURCH!"